hans-jorg/efm32gg-stk3700-gcc-cmsis/X43-NAND-Flash/README.md

 |    3rd        | A24  | A23  | A22  | A21  | A20  | A19  | A18  | A17  |
 |    4th        |  -   |  -   |  -   |  -   |  -   |  -   | A26  | A25  |

+>> NOTE: Is is not needed to sent A8, because A8 is defined by the halfpage accessed.
 ## Commands

 !!!
-The operation of a NAND Flash envolves getting the contents of a page into a page buffer (528x8), !!! exactly the same width of a page, update it and eventually write it back.!!!!!!
+The operation of a NAND Flash envolves getting the contents of a page into a page buffer (528x8), exactly the same width of a page plus its spare area, update it and eventually write it back.!!!!!!

 The operation of the device is controlled by commands, generally a sequence of up to three bytes.